Mega-Fi/megafi-docs/landing/docs/reference/glossary.md

 **Collateral**: Assets locked to secure a position.
 Required for selling options.

 **Concentrated Liquidity**: Providing liquidity in specific price ranges.
-Core feature of MegaPools.
+Core feature of Pools.

 **Continuous Execution**: MegaETH's architecture processing transactions immediately rather than in blocks.